Michigan Minimum Wage Threatens to Drive Janitorial Service Pricing Up

 Time Saving Cleaning Equipment Can Keep Janitorial Pricing Low

-Janitorial equipment has made huge strides in the last few years.
-From vacuums to floor cleaning machines and more, commercial cleaning equipment has become more efficient and more effective.
-For instance, with the Clarke’s Boost floor cleaning machine, a case study showed an 84% reduction in labor compared to older floor cleaning methods.
-Investing in this technology has an associate cost but high tech, efficient equipment can significantly reduce man hours and thus helps keep prices steady even as Michigan’s minimum wage rises.
-A second example, HEPA filtration backpack vacuums, allow workers to clean more than twice the area of a building in the same time as traditional vacuums while reducing repetitive motion injuries and being better for indoor air quality.
-Not only does this advanced commercial cleaning equipment save janitorial labor hours, most of them are greener than ever using fewer chemicals, less power and less water than before.
+A second example, HEPA filtration backpack vacuums, allow workers to clean more than twice the area of a building in the same time as traditional vacuums while reducing repetitive motion injuries and improving indoor air quality.
+Not only does this advanced commercial cleaning equipment save janitorial labor hours, most of it is greener than ever using fewer chemicals, less power, and less water than before.

 Smart Cleaning Can Reduce Commercial Cleaning Prices Without Service Drop Off